Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-22, displays all users and their home directories, sorted by users.

 Task-23,  finds all empty files and directories in the current directory and all sub-directories.

+Task-24,   script that lists all the files with a .gif extension in the current directory and all its sub-directories.